Ericsson/codechecker/docs/user_guide.md

 You will need to use the -–update (incremental mode) to reuse the same run name.
 In this example it is assumed that postgres is listening on codechecker.central port 9999.
 ~~~~~~~~~~~~~~~~~~~~~
-#On host 1 we check module1
+#On host1 we check module1
 CodeChecker check -w /tmp/codechecker_ws -b "cd module_1;make" --dbport 9999 --dbaddress codechecker.central -n distributed_run --update

-#On host 2 we check module2
+#On host2 we check module2
 CodeChecker check -w /tmp/codechecker_ws -b "cd module_2;make" --dbport 9999 --dbaddress codechecker.central -n disributed_run --update
 ~~~~~~~~~~~~~~~~~~~~~